Kav91/go-serverless-ec2-lifespan/README.md

-# Serverless Golang EC2 Lifespan
+# Serverless Golang - EC2 Lifespan Lambda

 Provide an EC2 Instance a Lifespan tag with integer value representing remaining minutes left to live or time eg. 14:22 to stop by.